 As a water professional having spent 20 years in this industry and specializing in UV purification of air, residential and commercial water purifier and industrial water purifier, here’s some straightforward advice on how to go about finding what is most suitable for you.

 1. Check the TDS content of your water: To know which is the best water purifier for your home first it is important to understand the quality of your water.
-A simple TDS meter carried by most sales / service staff of reputed purifier companies will determine the TDS levels in your water.
+A simple TDS meter carried by most sales/service staff of reputed purifier companies will determine the TDS levels in your water.
 TDS in water is the concentration of minerals and other impurities which are in dissolved form.
 If the TDS level is greater than 500 ppm, as may be the case in water supplied by tankers and from bore wells, and the taste undesirable, then a Reverse Osmosis (RO) based water purifier would bring the TDS to levels under 100 and make your water better tasting.
 Read this article to know more about RO water purification system.
 If the TDS is low (below 500) as is the case of water supplied by the municipality, an RO water purifier would serve no purpose.
-Simple boiling for 20 mins, or a well designed UV water purifier will do the job.
+Simple boiling for 20 mins or a well-designed UV water purifier will do the job.

 3.Know the pros and cons of each technology.
 For example, in an RO water purifier as much as 80% of the water is wasted and goes down the drain, making it environmentally unsustainable.
 In many non-electric storage type water purifiers, chlorine may be the chemical used for purification.
 In a UV purifier, know that hard water will not become soft and that the cartridges and UV lamp need replacement at regular intervals besides regular cleaning.
 Understand the costs in maintaining each system and cost of consumables.